Can I Sue My Ex for Emotional Distress?

 An example may help.
 Suppose you have a deep-seated fear of snakes.
 Your ex knows this and takes advantage, deliberately locking you in a closet full of snakes for the sole purpose of torturing you.
 A court may believe that this behavior is so intolerable that it constitutes extreme and outrageous conduct.

 You also need to show causation.
 Causation is a direct, reasonably foreseeable link between the conduct and your injuries.
 In our example, the psychiatrist connected your anxiety disorder and PTSD to your ex's conduct.
 Based on that, a court could find that the two are linked and that you have met your burden to show causation.

 Severe Emotional Distress

-Finally, you need to show that the emotional distress you suffer is severe.
+You need to show that the emotional distress you suffer is severe.
 This is also hard to define and depends on the state you are in.
-Generally speaking, it needs to be bad enough that no reasonable person would be expected to endure it.
+In general, it needs to be bad enough that no reasonable person would be expected to endure it.

 Back to our first example.
 According to your psychiatrist, you developed an anxiety disorder and PTSD because of your ex's horrible treatment of you.
 You can never be sure, but a jury would likely conclude that reasonable people aren't supposed to endure panic attacks and that you have met your burden.